 Clarifying what your own specific values are can be helpful in all areas of our lives, but can be particularly applicable in the areas of food, movement, and the things we do to take care of ourselves.

-When it comes to this aspect of our life, we tend to be very goal oriented: we set our mind to reach a certain weight on the scale, eat a certain number of calories, fit into our jeans from 15 years ago, etc. These are very diet culture driven goals that typically only lead to temporary happiness, not long-term fulfillment and satisfaction.
+When it comes to food and our bodies we tend to be very goal oriented: we set our mind to reach a certain weight on the scale, eat a certain number of calories, fit into our jeans from 15 years ago, etc. These are very diet culture driven goals that typically only lead to temporary happiness, not long-term sustainability, fulfillment, and satisfaction.

 There is nothing wrong with goals and goal setting when we want to make changes in our health, I work with clients to make small goals all the time.
 But when we can go a little deeper and connect with and define what is most important to us, we can tap into a way of living and caring for ourselves that is more worthwhile and therefore more sustainable over time.

-We are typically paying very little attention to what food or movement we actually enjoy and get satisfaction and contentment from.
-When we instead connect with our values and let them drive decisions in this area, we are less likely to be swayed by the next fad or diet and can learn to more confidently make decisions that leave us feeling good in our bodies.
+When we instead connect with our values and let them drive our decisions and actions, we are less likely to be swayed by the next fad or diet and can learn to more confidently make decisions that leave us feeling good in our bodies.

 Now that you have a better understanding of what values are and why they are important, let’s get to the work of helping you figure out what your personal core values are and helping you live more in line with them.
 Here are three steps to get started.